 Minor children of students are not permitted in classrooms or laboratories at any time.
 If children accompany students during registration or other business on campus, the children must be properly supervised at all times.
-Children under the age of 16 are not allowed in the Learning Resource Center unless accompanied by an adult (18 or older) who is conducting business there.

-Children in the LRC are not allowed to be present in a classroom during a class and must remain with the adult and be properly supervised at all times.
+Children age 15 and under are not allowed in the Learning Resource Center unless accompanied by an adult (age 18 or older) who is conducting business there.
+Children must remain with the adult and be properly supervised at all times.
 College employees are responsible for enforcing this policy.
 Students violating this policy will be required to take immediate measures to comply with this policy.